DFE-Digital/teaching-vacancies/app/views/content/get-help-hiring/accepting-job-applications-on-teaching-vacancies.md

 ## Get help setting up applications

 If you have questions about using Teaching Vacancies to receive and manage job applications, please [contact us](https://teaching-vacancies.service.gov.uk/support_request/new).

+* Read our advice on [how to write teacher job adverts](/get-help-hiring/creating-the-perfect-teacher-job-advert)